IGSQ/IGSQ-JavaBot/README.md

 **In order to run this project, you need JDK 14 or higher.**

-Cloning the project and running a Maven build with the `pom.xml` will build the project into a JAR with all required dependencies.
+Cloning the project and running a Gradle build with the `build.gradle` will build the project into a JAR with all required dependencies.

 When running the JAR, JDK 14's `java.exe` must be pointed to (see the example bat).

-In order to connect to discord successfully, you must put a valid bot token (see https://discord.com/developers/applications) in `bot.token` within the `configuration` YML file, which is automatically generated on first launch.
+In order to connect to discord successfully, you must put a valid bot token (see https://discord.com/developers/applications) in `token` within the `bot.cfg` file, within the config subdirectory, which is automatically generated on first launch.

 **Example .bat file**